-The ROC website provides several factsheets in relation to the financial reporting process and associated timelines.
+The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
 The website also contains the s.253 reporting guidelines and a model set of financial statements.

-The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the reporting guidelines and Australian Accounting Standards.
+The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the s.253 reporting guidelines and Australian Accounting Standards.
 Access to this information is available via this link.

-If you have any questions about the above or the reporting requirements, please do not hesitate to contact me by email at stephen.kellett@roc.gov.au.
+If you have any queries regarding this letter, please contact me on (03) 9603 0764 or via email at kylie.ngo@roc.gov.au.